Famine walls

 Famine walls were built throughout Ireland, especially in the west and south, in the mid-19th century, during the Great Famine.
+A great deal of these walls were built in Catholic communities in the north.
 The walls were built as famine-relief works projects, sponsored by landlords and churches to provide work and income for unemployed peasants.

+Purpose

-As payment, workers received food or money, and many of the walls served little practical purpose other than giving work to the poor and clearing the land of stones.
+Many of the walls served little practical purpose other than giving work to the poor and clearing the land of stones.
+The stones were collected from nearby fields and mountains.
+However, one particularly important use of the famine walls was to establish and divide the properties of farmers and locals.

-The walls are generally around 8–10 feet high and 300 yards long.
+The walls are generally around 8-10 ft high and 300 yd long.
 Along some of the walls are periodic holes built in to the structures, which records say were a way for two parties to stand on opposite sides of the wall and touch fingers through a hole, signifying making an agreement or contract.

+Building these famine walls was incredibly demanding work.
+Due to the ongoing famine, some died while working.

+Payment

+Men and women alike were hired to build these structures, but were paid differently despite doing the same work.
+Additionally, young boys over the age of ten were hired.
+Men, who earned 10 pence, were paid more than women and children, who earned 4 pence, for 10 hours of work.
+Furthermore, each, regardless of age or gender, received one meal every 14 days for their work.